realms-mud/core-lib/documentation/equipment.md

 properties, crafting requirements, and bonuses.
 For example, you might find rare magical metals, enchanted woods, or even materials that grant elemental resistances or special effects.
-Always check `materials.h` for inspiration and to ensure you’re using the right material for your item’s theme and intended power level.
+Always check `materials.h` for inspiration and to ensure you're using the right material for your item's theme and intended power level.

 **Example of a Magical Material:**